 Please note that if you make any changes to the questions created by experts, make sure to include a correct answer sample to help the AI calculate a more accurate score.

-Once you are in the assessment editor, you will also have the option to create/edit Skill Groups, make additional changes to the Assessment Settings, and customize the candidate experience within the Invite tab.
+Once you are in the assessment editor, you will also have the option to create/edit Skill Groups, make additional changes to the Assessment Settings, and customize the candidate experience by clicking the "Settings" button in the top right side of our screen.

 To maximize your AI accuracy and to increase candidate completion rates, please keep the following in mind: